 Arrowroot is used in this recipe as a thickener, in place of either flour or corn starch.
 For me, both modern white flour and corn starch are simply way too processed and tough on the body to digest to be considered suitable thickeners.
 When you find some time, check out a comparison between corn starch and arrowroot, and I’m willing to bet that you will switch as well.
 Plus, for those of us who would like to reduce our carb intake, as well as caloric intake, arrowroot has about 15% as many carbs and calories for an equal sized serving of cornstarch!

 I think I have covered all of my chili ingredients now, except my cooking fat, and the beef.
 I’ve covered beef before, my views aren’t too insightful and I’m sure you’ve heard it all before.
 Try to get as humanely raised beef as possible, not only because you won’t have to feel guilty about the life it lead to become your dinner, but because responsibly farmed beef is actually more nutritious for you.
 If you are a fan of grass feed beef, by all means, chop it up and use it in your chili.
 If not, use the highest quality grain feed beef you can source.
-It may be a little harder, and more expensive, but I believe it is possible to find fairly responsibly grown beef that isn’t grass fed.
+It may be a little harder, and more expensive, but I believe it is possible to find fairly responsibly grown beef that hasn’t been grass fed their whole life.

 Lastly, I wanted to think about what fat or oil I was going to use to get my chili started.
 Most recipes that I’ve seen call for a few tablespoons of Canola oil, or some type of vegetable oil to brown their beef in.
 That’s not an option in my house, as we have totally removed those items from our house.